 ![]() | ![]() | ![]() | ![]() |

-Nishidateyama is a great place when the wind is blowing.
+a great place to be when the wind is blowing.

-The courses are well-balanced, with a wide variety of slopes, from gentle to steep.
-Many skiers head to Higashidateyama or Teragoya, so it's surprisingly a hidden gem.
-You'll want to ski from top to bottom without stopping.
+The courses are well-balanced, ranging from gentle to steep slopes, offering a wide variety of terrain.
+Many skiers head to Higashitateyama or Terakoya, so it is surprisingly a hidden gem.
+You'll want to glide from top to bottom without stopping.

 ![]() | ![]() | ![]() | ![]() |